promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 {%endinittab%}

-Also you have to download spring-data-xap project and build it with maven using `mvn clean install`.
+Download the `spring-data-xap` project and build it with maven using `mvn clean install`.

 The recommended way to get started using spring-data-xap in your project is with a dependency management system – the snippet below can be copied and pasted into your build.